kekeedme/kekeedme.github.io/projects/Miscellaneous/algebraicQHO.md

 \end{align}
 $$

 We have obtain the Hamiltonian in terms of the ladder operators, but we may wonder about the benefits of having done so.
 However, before doing so, I would like to take small detour.
-If you wish to continue on with solving the problem, do skip this next section, and [continue](#obtaining-the-energies)
+If you wish to continue on with solving the problem, do skip this next section, and [continue](#obtaining-the-energies).

 ## Number Operator
 We know, from the [series method](seriesQHO.md) post that the allowed energies of the harmonic oscillator are given by the expression: